benjaminboruff/wireloading/README.md

-For example (using my repo's simplified code based on Caleb's screencast *Building Data Tables -> Basic Search*), quickly type in a search string (*in this case, yourapp/dashboard*) that should produce `No transactions...`.
+For example (using my repo's simplified code based on Caleb's screencast *Building Data Tables -> Basic Search*), quickly type in a search string (*in this case, yourapp/dashboard*) that should produce `No transactions found...`.
 If you typed quickly enough, you should see the round-trip in the networking tab.
 Then type one or more additional letters ... then *boom*, non-stop `syncInput` requests begin to fire.